blues/app-accelerators/88-reefer-trailer-cold-chain-door-event-monitor/README.md

 Both failure modes have a common root: nobody can see inside the trailer while it's moving.

+**Scope note.** This design uses direct temperature-probe and door-switch input signals only — no OEM reefer unit or tractor integration, no J1939 CAN, no proprietary reefer telemetry (Carrier DataLink, Thermo King DSR, etc.).
+It is a point-instrumentation retrofit suitable for fleets with heterogeneous reefer makes and models where a universal, non-invasive monitor is preferred.

 **Why Notecard for Skylo.** A trailer is mobile by definition, and its connectivity environment changes constantly.
 Urban routes have dense cellular coverage.
 Rural interstates may have significant gaps.
 Cross-border hauls hand off between carrier networks.
 Ocean-facing port staging areas can be outside terrestrial coverage entirely.
 A fixed cellular SIM solves the urban case but silently drops offline everywhere else — exactly when unsupervised, high-value loads are most exposed.

 The [Notecard for Skylo (NOTE-NBGLWX)](https://dev.blues.io/datasheets/notecard-datasheet/note-nbglwx/) addresses this in a single 30 × 42 mm module: LTE-M, NB-IoT, and GPRS for terrestrial cellular, Skylo **NTN** (non-terrestrial network) satellite as an automatic fallback, and WiFi via an onboard antenna.
-The Notecard itself manages network selection — the firmware never knows or cares which radio carried a given message.
+The firmware enables this multi-RAT behavior with a single one-time [`card.transport`](https://dev.blues.io/api-reference/notecard-api/card-requests/#card-transport) request (`method:"wifi-cell-ntn"`); from then on the Notecard manages network selection itself, and the application never needs to know which radio carried a given message.
 An alert triggered by a door opening at a rural rest stop will use cellular if a tower is within range and satellite if it isn't — with no radio-selection logic required in the application.
 For a mobile asset that can't self-select its coverage environment, this multi-RAT (radio access technology) automatic failover is the whole value proposition.

 **Deployment scenario.** The electronics mount in a weatherproof NEMA 4X enclosure strapped or screwed to the interior trailer wall or exterior chassis rail, powered from the trailer's 12 V DC supply (or the nose-box connector if available).
 Two DS18B20 stainless steel probes thread through grommets into the cargo compartment — one near the front (forward air) and one near the rear return-air panel — and the reed switch mounts on the door frame with its matching magnet on the door itself.